Linting and Formatting

 fail_level: error # Default is any

-The important setting is filter_mode.
+The key setting is filter_mode.

 On the other hand, added targets only changed files.